spacemeshos/docs/docs/start/integration.md

 }
 ```

-The logic to manually parse and validate a transaction isn't terribly straightforward and may be found in the [`go-spacemesh` VM code](https://github.com/spacemeshos/go-spacemesh/blob/develop/genvm/vm.go).
+The logic to manually parse and validate a transaction may be found in the [`go-spacemesh` VM code](https://github.com/spacemeshos/go-spacemesh/blob/develop/genvm/vm.go).

 ### Types

-As mentioned above Spacemesh implements native account abstraction: all accounts are represented by precompiled smart contracts known as "templates."
-There are no EOAs (keypair-controlled accounts).
+As mentioned above, Spacemesh implements native account abstraction: all accounts are represented by precompiled smart contracts known as "templates."
+There are no EOAs (i.e., accounts controlled by key pairs).

-Spacemesh currently supports two types of transactions, corresponding to the following two templates:
+Spacemesh currently supports two types of transactions corresponding to the following two templates:

-- SingleSig wallet: emulates an EOA.
-Supports two methods, `Spawn` and `Spend`.
+- Single-sig wallet: emulates an EOA and supports two methods, `Spawn` and `Spend`.
-- MultiSig wallet: same as SingleSig wallet but implements m-of-n key verification.
+- Multisig wallet: same as Single-sig wallet but implements `m-of-n` key verification.
 Supports the same two methods, `Spawn` and `Spend`.

-Once a transaction has been decoded as above its type may be parsed by looking at the `template` and `method` fields.
-Here's a legend for mainnet transactions:
+Once a transaction has been decoded as above, its type may be parsed by looking at the `template` and `method` fields.
+Here is a legend for mainnet transactions:

 - SingleSig spawn: template `sm1qqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqg56ypy7`, method `0` (or unset)
 - SingleSig spend: template `sm1qqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqg56ypy7`, method `16`
 - MultiSig spawn: template `sm1qqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqsl0g40s`, method `0` (or unset)
 - MultiSig spend: template `sm1qqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqsl0g40s`, method `16`

 Spend transactions have a destination (recipient) account and an amount.
 These are encoded inside the transaction's raw payload.
-These data are not currently exposed via the API; we're [working on it](https://github.com/spacemeshos/api/issues/288).
-For now, in order to fully parse a transaction, you'll have to manually write code such as this [VM code](https://github.com/spacemeshos/go-spacemesh/blob/3d8eedfd44c6f9f8987e604b768596f6001fe703/genvm/templates/wallet/handler.go#L57-L72) that handles tx parsing.
+This data is not currently exposed via the API but we're [working on it](https://github.com/spacemeshos/api/issues/288).
+For now, in order to fully parse a transaction, you will have to manually write code such as this [VM code](https://github.com/spacemeshos/go-spacemesh/blob/3d8eedfd44c6f9f8987e604b768596f6001fe703/genvm/templates/wallet/handler.go#L57-L72) that handles transaction parsing.

-Note: there is one additional template, a Vault wallet, that's a special type of MultiSig wallet that's used to access the funds locked in the genesis vaults.
-However, vaulted funds don't begin to vest until one year post-genesis, i.e., in July 2024.
-Vault transactions shouldn't appear before that time, and will be invalid before that time.
+Note: there is one additional template: a Vault wallet, this is a special type of multisig wallet that is used to access the funds locked in the genesis vaults.
+However, vaulted funds do not begin to vest until one year post-genesis (i.e., in July 2024).
+Vault transactions should not appear before that time and will be invalid if they do so

 ### Lifecycle

 The process of creating, broadcasting, and tracking a transaction looks something like the following:

-1. Calculate the recipient account address, following the instructions above
+1. Calculate the recipient account address, following the instructions above.
-1. Construct a transaction, setting principal and recipient, amount, gasprice, etc.
+2. Construct a transaction, setting principal, recipient, amount, gasprice, etc.
-1. Sign the transaction using the principal's private key
+3. Sign the transaction using the principal's private key.
-1. Send the transaction to a full node
+4. Send the transaction to a full node.
-1. The full node gossips the transaction to the network
+5. The full node gossips the transaction to the network.
-1. Within a few minutes, the transaction should get included in one or more proposals, then mined into a block
+6. Within a few minutes, the transaction should get included in one or more block proposals and then put into a block.
-1. Within a few minutes the layer gets approved, and the transaction gets applied
+7. Within a few minutes, the layer gets approved and the transaction gets applied, changing the state.
-1. Check the transaction status with a full node and see that it was applied
+8. Check the transaction status with a full node and see that it was applied.

 ### Construction

-Assuming you have the required information, creating a transaction is quite straightforward and can be accomplished with a few lines of code.
+Assuming that you have the required information, creating a transaction is quite straightforward and can be accomplished with a few lines of code.

 #### Estimating and Setting Fees